ClickCease Push vs Pull Marketing - what is the difference? Case study

 The push and pull marketing case study

-Our study across industries shows that traffic from pull traffic converts 68% higher than push traffic (source).
+Our study across industries shows that organic search traffic consistently converts at a higher rate than social media push traffic (source).

 That number makes it clear why businesses are ready to pay a higher price point for “pull” traffic.